djmaze/resticker/README.md

 * `RESTIC_BACKUP_TAGS` - *Deprecated*.
 Tags to set for each snapshot, separated by commas.
 This option will soon be removed.
 Please use `RESTIC_BACKUP_ARGS` to define tags.
 * `RESTIC_FORGET_ARGS` - If specified `restic forget` is run with the given arguments after each backup, e.g. `--prune --keep-last 14 --keep-daily 1`.
 See the [restic forget documentation](https://restic.readthedocs.io/en/stable/060_forget.html) for available options
 * `RESTIC_PRUNE_ARGS` - If specified `restic prune` is run with the given arguments, e.g. for B2 concurrent connection settings and verbose logging: `-o b2.connections=10 --verbose`.
+* `RESTIC_CHECK_ARGS` - If specified `restic check` is run with the given arguments, e.g. `--read-data-subset=10%` to check a randomly choosen subset (10%) of the repository pack files.
+Without option, only the structure of the repository is checked.
+The option `--read-data-subset` will also check data, at the cost of transfering them from the repository.; e.g. for B2 concurrent connection settings and verbose logging: `-o b2.connections=10 --verbose`.
 * (Additional variables as needed for the chosen backup target.
 E.g. `B2_ACCOUNT_ID` and `B2_ACCOUNT_KEY` for Backblaze B2.
 See official restic documentation about [supported environment variables](https://restic.readthedocs.io/en/stable/040_backup.html#environment-variables).)
 * `TZ` - Optional.
 Set your timezone for the correct cron execution time.